 Care homes that provide a combination of Residential, Nursing and Dementia care are said to offer a “care pathway”.
 Homes that offer all three are described as offering a “complete care pathway”.
 Essentially; having a care pathway can allow a resident to remain at the same home should their care needs change, without having to relocate to another service.

 The length of time people spend in a care home varies according to their needs and preferences.
-Respite or Short Stay Care might be required during a period of convalescence after being in hospital, while Day Care is available at many homes to ensure care can continue when a regular carer is unavailable.
+Our homes offer permanent care to suit your needs or perhaps a respite stay might be required during a period of convalescence after being in hospital.
+Day Care is also available at many homes to ensure care can continue when a regular carer is unavailable.

 Your GP or your local Social Services team can help you figure out what type of care provision you might require.
 You can also visit our “Finding the right care” page for more advice about the process, and to help you determine what your next steps might be – there’s also a free checklist you can use to help you make your decision.